 Success does not come from the efforts of one alone, rather from the efforts of the collective.

-After the overwhelming support for AMA’s online events with teachers from across New Zealand and the Pacific joining in we bring you one more Saturday morning in 2020
+We have had overwhelming support for AMA’s online events with over 800 individual teachers from across New Zealand and the Pacific registering over the year.

 If you would like to share your stories and expertise on a Saturday morning in 2021 or have suggestions of topics you would like to hear more about get in touch